kkots/ggxrd_hitbox_overlay_2211/README.md

 - Elphelt Max Charge Shotgun: If the opponent's origin point is within the infinite white vertical box around Elphelt, then the shotgun shot gets the maximum possible powerup.

+- Johnny Bacchus Sigh: If the opponent's center of body (marked with an extra small point) is within the circle, Bacchus Sigh will connect on the next frame.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.